 - Fourth Church of Revelation: Thyatira (Meaning perfume, odor of affliction, sacrifice of labor, or castle Thya)

 - Negative side: A heart that devises wicked imaginations, becoming full of false light.
 (Pr.
 6:16-19) Giving authority to the beast and appetites of desire.
-Four also results in judgment, as in the four horsemen.
+Four also results in judgment, as in the four horsemen and the four altar judgments.
 When the Word is tested in an individual, it will produce life (davar) or pestilence (dever).

-The fourth piece of furniture in the covered place of the Tabernacle/Temple/House is the Ark of the Covenant.
+The fourth piece of furniture in the covered place of the Tabernacle/Temple/House is the Ark of the Covenant, but if one counts from the courtyard, it is the seventh.
 The Most Holy Place could only be entered ONCE in a YEAR.
 One must know the Creator’s calendar given on day four in order to live and not die in this sacred space.
 The mercy seat is a type of Throne, another picture of Authority and Government.
 Four Living Creatures surround the Throne of Elohim, always declaring, “HOLY, HOLY, HOLY is THE LORD GOD, THE ALMIGHTY, WHO WAS AND WHO IS AND WHO IS TO COME.”
 (Is.
 6:3, Rev. 4:8)

 Chamesh [f.], chameeshah [m.]
-Power, strength, alertness (wake-up!), Torah, grace, service, gospel, fruitfulness, going forth, fast movement, anointed, prayers, and protection.
-Incense and anointing oil had 5 ingredients.
+Power, strength, alertness (wake-up!), Torah, grace, ministry, service, gospel, fruitfulness, going forth, fast movement, anointed, prayers, and protection.
+The holy anointing oil had five ingredients: four spices mixed with olive oil.
+(Ex.
+30:23-25.)
+The holy incense also had five ingredients: four spices mixed with salt.
+(Ex.
+30:34-35 – though tradition says there were eleven ingredients.)
 We are empowered by the Word (Torah) and the Spirit.
 All is given by God’s mercy and grace.
-5 Books of Torah, 5-fold ministry, David’s 5 smooth stones defeat Goliath, fruit from trees is fit to eat in the 5th year.
+There are five Books of Torah (Moses/Law), the five-fold ministry (Eph.
+4:11), David’s 5 smooth stones, fruit from trees is fit to eat in the fifth year.

 - Fifth Hebrew letter: Hey Numerical value of five.
 Pictographic meaning breath, air, spirit, femininity, and behold (to make known).
-As prefix, it is the definite article “the”.
+As a prefix, it is the definite article “the.”

-- On day 5 of creation, the birds and fish were created.
+- On day five of creation, the birds and fish were created.
 They move fast and carry seed throughout the whole earth in their migrations.
 Like them, we are anointed and filled with the Spirit to carry God’s Seed, the Gospel throughout the earth.
+These creatures move in unity.

 - There are five divisions to the Psalms.